openego/eDisGo/doc/usage_details.rst

 the generator node voltage below which no curtailment will be assigned to the generator, using the `voltage_threshold_lower` keyword argument.
 By default, this voltage is set to 1.0.

-There is also a possibility to increase or decrease the slope of the per unit curtailment vs the per unit node voltage characteristic using the `difference_scaling` keyword argument.
-Once again, by default, this is set to 1.0.

 You can also define curtailment directly upon defining your scenario.
 Assuming you have the load and feed-in time series as well as the curtailment defined above you can do the following: